Is Las Vegas expensive? How much do I need to save to be able to book a trip to Las Vegas? We share the answers after our many trips to Sin City.

 Why is Vegas so Cheap?

 Las Vegas is so cheap because of the number of surplus hotel rooms.
-During holidays and conventions, the rooms do fill to capacity but when you visit Las Vegas outside of peak times, hotels are quieter and room rates drop.
+During holidays and conventions, the rooms do fill but when you visit Las Vegas outside of peak times, hotels are quieter and room rates drop.
 Hotels often lower their hotel prices in the hope you will spend money in their restaurants and casinos.
+When looking at is Las Vegas expensive, generally hotels aren’t, as long as you visit outside of any big conventions or events.

 How much should I bring to Vegas?